edHelper.com

 2 The Olympics we see now are called the modern Olympics.
 No one knows the exact date of the first ancient Olympic Games.
 Some people think they might have started as early as the thirteenth century B.C., but the first recorded games were in 776 B.C.

-3 There are many legends about why the games were started.
-Some think they were started by the god Zeus.
-Others think that the Greek hero Pelops won an important chariot race.
-Still others say that they are in honor of a foot race won by Hercules, and re-enacted every four years.
-However it began, it continued every four years after that.
+3 There are many legends about why the Games were started.
+One says they were started by the god Zeus.
+Another says they started when the Greek hero Pelops won an important chariot race.
+Still another says that they are in honor of a foot race won by Hercules, which was re-enacted every four years.
+However the Olympic Games began, they continued every four years after that.

 Paragraphs 5 to 11: